-Derby Sands have commissioned Rachel to design and fabricate a second butterfly to sit alongside the original cocoon and butterfly sculptures, due to be unveiled in April 2018 the three sculptures now house over 500 name petals.
+Derby Sands commissioned Rachel to design and fabricate a second butterfly to sit alongside the original cocoon and butterfly sculptures, unveiled in April 2018 the three sculptures now house over 500 name petals.

 To find out more about the work of Derby SANDS please visit www.derbysands.org.uk

 In 2010 Rachel was commissioned by Amber Valley Borough Council to create a gateway sculpture in the town of her birth.